FailAcademy/learning/html-css-essentials/adp-vancouver/_lessons/week-05/04-git-for-teams.md

 - Implement the "Successful Branching Model".
 - Understand Semver conventions.
 - `merge` a "Release branch" into production.
+- Create a feature branch and add a feature and use it to add a feature.
 - `tag` a merge commit containing a production release using Semver conventions.
 - `stash` some changes and re apply them to your code later.
 - Use the `cherry-pick` command to add a commit from another branch without merging.